Heilbron

-Heilbron is a small farming town in the Free State province of South Africa which services the cattle, dairy, sorghum, sunflower and maize industries.
+Heilbron is a town in the Free State province of South Africa which services the cattle, dairy, sorghum, sunflower and maize industries.
 Raw stock beneficiation occurs in leisure foods, dairy products and stock feeds.
 It also serves as a dormitory town for the Gauteng metropolis.

 Game farming in the district grew to the extent that it is believed that game numbers reached an all-time high, evident in visiting tourist numbers.
 Due to its close proximity to Gauteng (60 km) the town became ever more popular to weekend tourists and city dwellers in need of a relaxing weekend filled with peace, quiet and fresh air.
-Popular activities are horse riding, off road cycling, fishing, game drives, utilizing both motor vehicles and quad bikes, historical tours and affordable sporting facilities.
+Popular activities are horse riding, off-road cycling, fishing, game drives, utilizing both motor vehicles and quad bikes, historical tours and affordable sporting facilities.

 History

 In 1836, the Voortrekkers fought off the local people of Ndebele Chief Mzilikazi at the Battle of Vegkop near the present town of Heilbron.
 This historical site boasts a monument and a contemporary museum which are both popular stops for battle field tourists.

 Heilbron was officially established in 1873.
 The town was founded at the site of a perennial natural fountain, thus the name 'Heilbron' (Afrikaans for 'Spring of Bliss').
 The fountain is the source of a small stream which runs through the town.
 Various small groups of people have lived on the banks of the stream for centuries.

-A Hester Dorothea PELSTER, a1b2c4d1e1f6g6h4, born 19 November 1891, was baptised in Heilbron on 28 February 1892.
-She is a descendant of the PELTZER progenitor Abraham PELTZER and his wife Elizabeth VAN DEN BERG.